 No article about photography protection would be complete, without bringing up the issue of copyright registration.
 Please note, that in most countries, a registration of your copyright is not necessary.
 If you are from the US, this might be new to you: if someone steals your photograph in Europe, you can claim damages, whether your copyright is registered in the US or not.

 Nevertheless, we recommend you to register your copyright in the US, whether you’re a US citizen or not.
-You can do this online, although we must admit the process is not the most convenient.
+You can do this online.
 Unfortunately, the worldwide copyright legislation varies from region to region and for a single photographer it is almost impossible to know the respective law of each country.